 What’s Life Like for a Navy Quartermaster (QM)?

-Quartermasters assist the navigators and officers of the deck by standing watch, serving as helmsman, and performing bridge watch duties.
+Quartermasters assist the navigators and officers of the deck by standing watch, serving as helmsmen, and performing bridge watch duties.

-QMs also perform navigation and ship control duties.
+QMs also perform navigation and keep logs associated with the deck.

 Quartermasters routinely work on a variety of tasks on a day-to-day basis.